-Coping with the NP-completeness of the problem has been mainly channeled via approximation algorithms and fixed parameter algorithms.
-There is a polynomial-time $O(\log^2 n)$ approximation algorithm for general graphs [17], and a polynomial-time constant factor approximation algorithm for dense graphs [2].
+Coping with the NP-completeness of the problem has been mainly channelled via approximation algorithms and fixed parameter algorithms.
+There is a polynomial-time $O(\log^2 n)$ -approximation algorithm for general graphs [17], and a polynomial-time constant factor approximation algorithm for dense graphs [2].
 The best known parameterized algorithm for cutwidth so far runs in linear time (but of course exponential in the parameter k) [22].

 Polynomial-time algorithms for the exact computation of cutwidth are known only for very few graph classes.
-For certain trivial graph classes, like meshes or complete p-partite graphs, there exist closed formulas for their cutwidth (see [10]).
-The cutwidth of trees can be computed in $O(n \log n)$ time by a sophisticated and technical algorithm [24] (see also [6]).
-The cutwidth of graphs both of whose treewidth and maximum degree can be bounded by constants, can be computed in polynomial time by advanced methods [23].
-The computational complexity of cutwidth on threshold graphs has been open until now [10].
+For certain trivial graph classes, like meshes or complete p-partite graphs, there exist closed formulas for their cutwidth [10].
+Cutwidth of proper interval graphs has a trivial solution following an interval ordering of the vertices [25].
+The cutwidth of trees can

 \This work is supported by the Research Council of Norway through grant 166429/V30.
+A preliminary version of this work was presented at WG 2008.

 &lt;sup>†Department of Informatics, University of Bergen, N-5020 Bergen, Norway.
-Emails: pinar@ii.uib.no, daniello@ii.uib.no, rodica@ii.uib.no, charis@ii.uib.no
+Emails: pinar@ii.uib.no, daniello@ii.uib.no, rodica@ii.uib.no be computed in $O(n \log n)$ time by a sophisticated and technical algorithm [24] (see also [6]).
+The cutwidth of graphs having bounded treewidth and maximum degree, can be computed in polynomial time by advanced methods [23].
+The computational complexity of cutwidth on threshold graphs has been open until now [10].